rjuang/flstudio-arturia-keylab-mk2/README.md

 ## Remaining Work To Do
 - Map other plugins.
-- Figure out how to generate a unique identifier for each plugin corresponding to the channel.
-Doesn't seem to be an easy way.
 - Figure out what to use the encoder knobs and sliders for.
 - Figure out how to add a new instrument to the channel rack -Figure out how to have sliders/knobs tweak the plugin page.